 Noticed how I just used the rule of three to highlight three key points for you?

-Sometimes it can be hard to do these things by yourself, so if you would like help with your career branding or interview/negotiation assistance, we’re here for you.
 With our payment options, this can be surprisingly affordable, given the Return on Investment we provide you!
 If you’re interested in talking with me or one of my team members about our career services, just reply to this email or call our office at (816) 600-2478.